violentpale/wad2bin_mod/README.md

 * You can set your SD card root directory as the output directory.
 * Parent title ID shouls be 00010000535A4250 for using DLC with Rock Band 3 (Europe) game.
 * Parameter "--nullkey" shouls be set.
-* TMD folder with zSxx sub-folders should be in a same folder as wad2bin or gui.
+* TMD folder with sZxx sub-folders should be in a same folder as wad2bin or gui.

 Supported DLCs:
 --------------